Deb Fischer: 2012

-In the general election, Fischer faced Democrat Bob Kerrey, a former Nebraska governor and U.S. senator, who was running for the seat that he had held from 1989 to 2001.
+In the general election, Fischer faced Democratic nominee Bob Kerrey, a former Nebraska governor and U.S. senator who was running for the seat he had held from 1989 to 2001.

-In the course of the campaign, Kerrey's advertising accused Fischer of unprincipled conduct in the matter of a 1995 adverse possession suit, whereunder the Fischers had attempted to obtain title to 104 acre of land adjoining their property.
-Fischer maintained that their intent in filing the suit was to obtain a more manageable boundary for their ranch, after repeated attempts to purchase the land had failed; an Omaha World-Herald analysis stated that the Kerrey campaign's statements regarding Fischer's actions in the Legislature failed to mention her support for a compromise measure that would have allowed NGPC to buy the land.
+During the campaign, Kerrey ran ads accusing Fischer of unprincipled conduct in the matter of a 1995 adverse possession suit, whereby the Fischers had attempted to obtain title to 104 acre of land adjoining their property.
+Fischer maintained that their intent in filing the suit was to obtain a more manageable boundary for their ranch after repeated attempts to purchase the land had failed; according to an Omaha World-Herald analysis, the Kerrey campaign's statements about Fischer's actions in the Legislature failed to mention her support for a compromise measure that would have allowed NGPC to buy the land.
 A Fischer spokesman accused Kerrey of "reckless disregard for the truth" and "gutter politics" in the matter.

-In the general election, Fischer defeated Kerrey 58%–42%.
-Fischer won mainly by swamping Kerrey in the state's rural areas.
+Fischer defeated Kerrey, 455,593 votes (58%) to 332,979 (42%).
+She won mainly by swamping Kerrey in the state's rural areas.
 She won 88 of Nebraska's 93 counties.
-Kerrey only won Douglas, Lancaster, Saline, Thurston, and Dakota counties.
+Kerrey won only Douglas, Lancaster, Saline, Thurston, and Dakota Counties.

-2018 election
+2018

-Fischer was re-elected to the U.S. Senate in 2018, defeating Democratic challenger Jane Raybould by a significant margin.
+Fischer was reelected to the Senate in 2018, defeating Democratic nominee Jane Raybould by a significant margin.

+2024

+Fischer ran for reelection in 2024.
+She defeated Arron Kowalski in the Republican primary election in May.
+She faced independent candidate Dan Osborn, a former union leader, in the November general election.
+Fischer defeated Osborn by 6.7 points, after being reelected by 19 points in 2018.

 Tenure

-Fischer became the third female U.S. Senator in Nebraska's history, and the first since 1954.
-She was the first elected to a full term: of the earlier woman Senators, Eva Bowring was appointed in 1954 to occupy the seat vacated by the death of Dwight Griswold until a special election could be held to replace him later that year; Hazel Abel won that special election to finish Griswold's term, but did not seek a full term.
+Fischer became the third female U.S. senator in Nebraska's history, and the first since 1954.
+She was the first elected to a full term: of the earlier woman senators, Eva Bowring was appointed in 1954 to occupy the seat vacated by Dwight Griswold's death until a special election could be held to replace him later that year; Hazel Abel won that special election to finish Griswold's term, but did not seek a full term.

-Fischer has expressed support for an amendment to the U.S. Constitution limiting senators to two six-year terms and representatives to three two-year terms.
-She pledged to "limit herself to two terms in office".
-She further stated that members of the U.S. Congress should be placed under a lifetime ban from becoming federally registered lobbyists.